carpentries-incubator/fair-bio-practice/instructors/README.md

 You need to add the crucial metadata elements if student did not think about them, for example genotype, tissue type , generally sample description, some experimental conditions

+### 6. Being precise

+We demo of ORCID by clicking from the paper via ORCID to the list of authors publication.

+The ontology section apart from explaining in slides should be code-along/demo of navigation from bioportals to ontologies, explaining the elements of the terms records, show synonyms, class mapping and visualizations.

+### 7. (Meta)data in Excel

+Show what happens when saved as text (there are also merged cells which messed up row, date change, not only lost of color).

+### 8. Laboratory Records

+We use benchling as:
+- we have nice real notebooks to show
+- we know it
+- it has wow effect and tends to attract new users no problem.

+But the exercises could be easily adopted to any other ELN.

+Apart from the exercise 1, the rest should code-along experience when instructor perfoms all the operations explaining where to click, what is being shown etc.

+The aim is not to teach Benchling per say, but to show how easy is to:
+- reuse
+- follow provenance

+Protocols.io give doi and offer forks plus who used our protocol.
+It can also be demonstrated during the life demo.

+### 9. Files organisation

+This notepad must be reformatted online before the class.
+The file/directory names should in mono-space so they align nicely.
+That is being lost during copying from word.

+Exercise 1.
+The aim is to show how sorting helps finding info unless the naming convention messes up with the sorting.

+Exercise 4: Typical folder organizations

+The webpage contains our answer to this exercise.
+The wet projects typically do not get good answers.

+### 10. Reusable analysis

+We just start jupyter from the network directory on the server and pass the link to students.
+We asked them first to make a copy of the notebook (the notebook is readonly), that creates some race condition but after a while student have their own copy.

+More fancy setup is possible but that was good enough.

+That is code-along episode with instructor performing the tasks together with the students.

+Before the exercises the instructor should walk through the notebook elements and explain why it is good fot the analysis.

+In case the group contains advanced users, ask them to illustrate all variables on the graphic.
+R offers much more than just multipane graphic, a novel visualisations are possible.

+### 11. Version Control

+Exercise 3: Changelog in action

+We have two examples of real repositories to look at.
+Before the exercise instructor should explain the github screen, which are the entries, how to see what files were changed etc.

+Then after exercises instructor should show more features of github:
+- navigate back in the history
+- markdown
+- contributors page with commits stats, user home page with they output.

+We use this course repo as the demo of contributions as it has easy to explain burst of activities.

+### 12. Templates for consistency

+Ideally it should be the last episode on the 3rd day.
+We ask students for feedback and then we do the exercise, that way they can stay and work on templates after the course allocated time.
+Templates need 20-30 minutes time.
+If it is too late than it needs to be moved to the next day.

+You need to provide a shared file/directory for students to work on templates.

+Then on the next day we give feedback.
+If the 2nd day worked well, than the excel template should adhere to the good practices in headers naming etc.

+Typical issues which can be comment on:
+- in excel table, multi values entry eg authors in one cell with ',' rather then in row of cells (so not authors parsing is necessary)
+- lack of cleer rule how to distinguish between keys and values
+- lack of obvious fields, like names, title, experiment ref, date

+### 13. Public repositories

+Instructor should click through the appropriate repository records when discussing the students answers.

+Exercise 2: Dataset discovery
+- after student assessment try, clicking into keyword that gives nothing, comment on it.

+The search for "neuromuscular junction", if you scroll down you will find exotic hits like

+*Surveys of Forest Birds on Puerto Rico, 2015*

+Exercise 3: Domain specific repositories.

+You may try to assing domain to room and let the studens chooce room for a group activity.
+Or you ask students to keep typing their anwers working on their own.

+At some instructor should demonstrate some of the features of all the repos which are being evaluated, so the other students also see them.
+Either using the students answer of showing one of the instructor "favourite" feature of each repo.

+Exercise 4: Finding a repository

+When discussing answers show how FAIR sharing fails for omics type with too many hits and why the curated lists from funders and journals are good place to start.

+### 14. It's all about planning

+Practical exercise, at least 20 minutes before break, encourage working during the break, sometimes needs 10 minutes more.
+Students should have access to a shared document so they can write simultanously.

+After the break the groups switch DMPs and evaluate other work.
+Worth stressing up what reviewers should pick up (like non sensible copy pasting).
+While students evaluate instructors should check DMPs themselves and pick up the points worth commenting/ prizing, correcting.